{ cart.item_count }

 The Bottom Line

 Kegels are not magic, and they’re far from the only thing that determines whether you’re having good sex.
-But there is a significant body of evidence supporting the idea that pelvic floor exercise can help women have better, more pleasurable sex -- there’s definitely a reason that pop culture keeps coming back to them!
+But there is a significant body of evidence supporting the idea that pelvic floor fitness can help women have better, more pleasurable sex -- there’s definitely a reason that pop culture keeps coming back to them!

 << Back to All Articles